joedaws/chunktool/README.md

 reasonable.
 3/3
 ```

-which you can copy and past into twitter!
+which you can copy and past into your desired platform.

 **Assumptions**